 Educational institutions, outside the scope of this article, also use the term FTE, which means full-time equivalent student, or one who attends school and works in such a way that they’re equivalent to a full-time student.

-Why is it a Mistake to Interchange the Term FTE with Full-Time Employees?
+Why Is It a Mistake to Interchange FTE with Full-Time-Employees?

 When used for ACA purposes, FTE is a very specific term used to calculate whether a company is required to provide benefits, for example.
 If your company has 41 full-time employees and 20 part-time employees who each work 20 hours a week, it would be a mistake to say it has 41 FTE.
-In fact, is has 51 FTE, and would be required to offer benefits.
+In fact, it has 51 FTE and would be required to offer benefits.

-Calculating FTE correctly has legal ramifications, such as labor law compliance, and ensures you remain compliant with ACA by providing employees with health benefits once you reach 50 FTE.
-It gives you a sense of how big your company is and how many employees you have, even if some of them are part-time and represent only a fraction of a full-time worker.
+Calculating FTE correctly has legal ramifications such as ensuring you comply with applicable labor laws and IRS reporting rules; it also ensures you remain compliant with the ACA by providing employees with health benefits once your company reaches 50 FTE.
+It gives you a sense of how large your company is and how many employees you have, even if some of them are part time.